Superchig/chawk/README.md

 initialized, with their default value being an empty array.

 `chawk` does not implement associative arrays, so this example would not work with it.
-However, adding these feature to the language could be useful.
+However, adding this feature to the language could be useful.
 For starters, an implementation in `chawk` could probably leverage the [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html) data structure provided by the Rust standard library.